mahmoudparsian/data-algorithms-book/README.md

 src          | Source files for MapReduce/Hadoop/Spark
-lib          | Required jar files build.xml    | The ant build script
+lib          | Required jar files build.xml    | The ant build script dist         | The ant build's output directory LICENSE      | License for using this repository

 How To Build